henryadams123/merit-order/README.md

 - Whether the ramp rates and lookahead assumptions I chose produce price spike sizes that feel realistic for a system at this scale, since I set those values from general knowledge rather than calibrating them against real fleet data.
 - Whether the scarcity pricing curve I used, which rises with the square of how far reserves are below ten percent and caps at two thousand dollars, is a reasonable simplified stand in for how real operator defined reserve demand curve pricing behaves, or whether it is a rough caricature of it.
 - Whether the battery's charge and discharge price thresholds are dispatching at points that would actually make economic sense, or just happen to look right on the chart.

-## One open question for Henry

-Do you want this README kept in its current framing, aimed at someone evaluating what Claude can do and how it approached the problem, or would you rather it be rewritten more neutrally as plain documentation of the tool itself, with the vibe coded attribution kept but the explanatory tone toned down?
-I defaulted to the fuller explanation since that is what you asked for here, but I want to check before treating that as the final version.